-- We have failed to bill you within 12 months (and you have requested bills from us).
+- We failed to bill you within 12 months (and you requested bills from us)

-- We have billed you using estimated meter readings instead of valid readings provided by you or a meter reader.
+- We billed you using estimated meter readings instead of valid readings provided by you or a meter reader

-- We have billed you incorrectly due to billing errors, and failed to act upon information available to put this right.
+- We billed you incorrectly due to billing errors, and failed to act upon information available to put this right

-- We have failed to do anything about an issue or complaint you have raised regarding your account or meter and subsequently allowed a large debt to build up on your account.
+- We failed to do anything about an issue or complaint you have raised regarding your account or meter and subsequently allowed a large debt to build up on your account

-- We have failed to reassess your Direct Debit within 12 months, or failed to reassess based on a reasonable estimate.
+- We failed to reassess your Direct Debit within 12 months, or failed to reassess based on a reasonable estimate

 When does the Back-Billing code not apply to me?

-- You have been using the gas or electricity supply, but you’ve made no attempt to contact the supplier to arrange payment.
-This includes moving into a property and not letting the supplier know that you are the new tenant or homeowner.
+- You’ve been using the gas or electricity supply, but made no attempt to contact the supplier to arrange payment.
+This includes moving into a property and not letting the supplier know that you are the new tenant or homeowner

-- You haven’t co-operated with the supplier’s attempts to obtain meter readings, or resolve queries.
-This includes failing to allow access to the property, or failing to respond to requests for meter details or meter readings.
+- You failed to co-operate with the supplier’s attempts to obtain meter readings, or resolve queries.
+This includes blocking access to the property